awchiu23/CryptoTools/README.md

   3. Cash balances

 ## KrakenTrader
-- This tool allows you to execution BTC margined spot in Kraken
+- This tool allows you to execute BTC margined spot in Kraken
 - Has ability to work hedges off other exchanges